hteumeuleu/caniemail/_features/html-anchor-links.md

 }
 notes_by_num: {
-	"1": "Buggy. `target=_blank` is added on links so anchors open in a new window.", "2": "Anchor links go back to the homepage of the webmail because it also uses anchor links for navigation.", "3": "Clicking an anchor link does nothing.",
-	"4": "Opens a new browser window with the anchor as a URL.", "5": "Opens a new in-app browser window on yahoo.com with the anchor appended to the URL.", "6": "Targeted content is partially hidden by the application UI on top.", "7": "Works when targeting an empty anchor with the corresponding `name` attribute, but not with `id` attributes."
+	"1": "Buggy. `target=_blank` is added on links so anchors open in a new window.", "2": "Buggy.
+Anchor links go back to the homepage of the webmail because it also uses anchor links for navigation.", "3": "Buggy.
+Clicking an anchor link does nothing.", "4": "Buggy.
+Opens a new browser window with the anchor as a URL.", "5": "Buggy.
+Opens a new in-app browser window on yahoo.com with the anchor appended to the URL.", "6": "Buggy.
+Targeted content is partially hidden by the application UI on top.", "7": "Partial.
+Works when targeting an empty anchor with the corresponding `name` attribute, but not with `id` attributes."
 }
 ---